Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ## 💡 Our Solution

-xCOA uses AI to understand what you're looking for and recommends the most suitable scales.
+Open eCOA uses AI to understand what you're looking for and recommends the most suitable scales.
 We've also built a direct connection with copyright holders to streamline the licensing process.